 Last but not least, many believe that the most frequent injuries are sustained on zip lines.
 While you may be thinking that many of the injuries occur because of a fall that is not necessarily the case.
 Far more common, is injury that is sustained when reaching the end of the line and impacting against poorly maintained equipment at speed.

-Now that you are further aware of some of the accidents that can happen in the Shore-Ex industry, cover your liabilities with Shore-Ex Insurance, also known as Tour and Excursion Operators Liability Insurance.
+Now that you are further aware of some of the accidents that can happen in the Shore-Ex industry, cover your liabilities with Shore Excursion insurance, also known as Tour and Excursion Operators Liability Insurance.
 Shore-Ex Insurance is a package contingent liability program designed specifically for tour operators seeking to work with the cruise line industry.
 If you are interested in purchasing a Tour & Excursion Operators Legal Liability Policy, or simply need some more information contact us at mhginsurance.com or call us at +1 954 828 1819 or +44 (0) 1624 678668.
 Our team of brokers have the knowledge and experience to consult with you on the best coverage for your budget, and can also assist you with any insurance questions you may have.

 While excursions are often considered one of the most fun parts of going on a cruise, there are still liabilities, and accidents that can happen.